Arrhythmia classification with the LSTM-FCN SageMaker algorithm

 predictions,

-data=deserializer.deserialize(response["Body"], content_type="text/csv"),
+deserializer.deserialize(response["Body"], content_type="text/csv"),

 After generating the model predictions, we can calculate the classification metrics.

-# calculate the accuracy
+# calculate the classification metrics

-LSTM-FCN confusion matrix on MIT-BIH test dataset
+LSTM-FCN classification metrics on MIT-BIH test dataset

-LSTM-FCN confusion matrix on MIT-BIH test dataset.
+LSTM-FCN classification metrics on MIT-BIH test dataset.

 After the analysis has been completed, we can delete the model and the endpoint.